 |

-Phase 2 - Repair of the Organ |
+Phase 2 - Major Repair of the Organ |

 Synopsis of Organ Restoration

-work started on 8 January 2007 and is due to be
+work started in January 2007 and was

-completed by April 2007.
+completed in April 2007.

 |